rhdunn/xqt-kotlinx-lsp/README.md

 `gradle.properties` file for Kotlin multiplatform projects.
 These settings should not need modifying.

+## GitHub Actions
+This template defines several GitHub Actions workflows:
+1. `build-jvm.yml` -- Build and test the project using the Kotlin JVM target.

 ## License
 Copyright (C) 2023 Reece H. Dunn